oweb36/mws-docs/Characters/Air Conditioners/VXU.md

 CTUX is not that sociopathic though.
 He would not willingly hurt others, unlike his fellow brother [DeltaCXG](#DeltaCXG).
 He finds physical violence too far for him.
 CTUX would also try to stop DeltaCXG if he can, like [MXU](#MXU) is brother, but he is too powerless to do so (at least MXU is the one capable of that).

+CTUX inherently is not a bad person, but a good person.
+He is just too arrogant and leadership-oriented.

 ## MXU

 MXU is the gentle one.
 He is not as brash as the others.
 MXU would even try to stop his fellow brothers, especially [DeltaCXG](#DeltaCXG) from terrorizing others.

+MXU is a good person definitely.
+He has power, but is armless.

 ## Relations